 On November 25, 1997, the American Indian Heritage Center of Texas, Inc., a Texas nonprofit organization purchased the land where the Battle of the Neches was fought in Van Zandt County, Texas near the community of Redland.

-NOTE: This writer had the honor and privilege of attending a meeting of the American Indian Cultural Society, Inc. These folks will be the Keepers of the Land that is located on the site of the Battle of the Neches in Van Zandt County, Texas.
+NOTE: This researcher has had the honor and privilege of attending meetings of the American Indian Cultural Society, Inc. These folks are the Keepers of the Land that is located on the site of the Battle of the Neches in Van Zandt County, Texas.
 Anyone interested in learning more about these wonderful people or in the keepers, or in finding out how to assist these folks in keeping this land for the children can contact Eagle Douglas.

 The Annual Memorial Ceremonies are held each July on the LAND in Van Zandt County.